MartinT518/thap_mobile_clone-main/replit.md

 3. **Question Selection:**
    - **For owned products ("My Things"):**
-     - How do I care for this product?
+     - How to optimize this battery life?
-     - What are common issues and solutions?
-     - How can I maximize the lifespan?
-     - What accessories are compatible?
+     - Check warranty status
+     - Find me authorized repair shops
+     - What is the secondary market value at this moment?
    - **For scan history (pre-purchase):**
-     - Is this product worth buying?
-     - What are the pros and cons?
+     - What is the sustainability score for this product?
-     - Are there better alternatives?
-     - What should I know before buying?
+     - What are the similar alternatives?
+     - How to properly care for this material?

 4. **AI Chat:**
    - Streaming responses from AI provider